DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

   * description: (optional) Description of the configuration
   * serverSpecificationFile: Name of a file in the resources/servers directory that specifies the server to test against
   * billingAccount: Google billing account to use
   * kubernetes: Kubernetes-related settings that will be set after deploying the application and before executing any tests
     * numberOfInitialPods: (optional) Initial number of pods, defaults to 1
   * application: Application-related settings that will be set before deploying the application and executing any tests
     * maxStairwayThreads: (optional) defaults to 20
     * maxBulkFileLoad: (optional) defaults to 1000000
-    * loadConcurrentFiles: (optional) defaults to 4
+    * loadConcurrentFiles: (optional) defaults to 80
     * loadConcurrentIngests: (optional) defaults to 2
     * inKubernetes: (optional) defaults to false
     * loadHistoryCopyChunkSize: (optional) defaults to 1000
     * loadHistoryWaitSeconds: (optional) defaults to 2
+    * loadDriverWaitSeconds: (optional) defaults to 1
   * testScripts: List of test script specifications (i.e. instance of the TestScriptSpecification POJO class, serialized into JSON).
 Each specification should include the below required fields:
     * name: Name of the test script class to run